 The official source for information on coronavirus in the Netherlands is RIVM (Netherlands National Institute for Public Health and the Environment).

-The most up-to-date information can be found on the RIVM website.
-This article is also constantly updated with the most current information.
+This article is also constantly updated with the most current information (go ahead, bookmark it! 😉)

 Follow DutchReview on Facebook for more information about coronavirus in the Netherlands.